cdktf/cdktf-provider-helm/docs/dataHelmTemplate.go.md

 Validate your manifests against the Kubernetes cluster you are currently pointing at.

-This is the same validation performed on an install
+This is the same validation performed on an install.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/helm/2.17.0/docs/data-sources/template#validate DataHelmTemplate#validate}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/helm/3.0.1/docs/data-sources/template#validate DataHelmTemplate#validate}

 ---